pswish/pswish.github.io/cv.md

 * Associates of Science Technical Studies, Excelsior College, 2014

 ## Professional Experience:
+### The Evergreen State College Coumputer Science Teaching Assistant:
+January 2024 - Current
+* Watch assigned videos and doing assigned readings ahead of class, to help students.
+* Playtest assignments, labs, and quizzes.
+* Hold weekly mock /feedback interviews and leading a group critique under faculty guidance to help students practice explaining their code, learning to use terminology confidently, and becoming more effective collaborators for each other.
+* Enter results of the interviews as grades on Canvas and GitHub according to faculty-provided rubric
+* Organize and facilitate two demo days for the computer science community (including CSF students) at the end of Week 5 and the end of Week 10.
+Any current CS student may sign up to demo any project, including ILCs and projects from past quarters if they are not currently in SOS.
+* Being familiar with, answering student questions on, the academic honesty and course collaboration policy.
+* Learn React

 ### Amazon Inc, Seattle, WA 2019-2023.
 System Development Engineer
 Led multiple large scaling events on production networks before peak sales events, created new distributed services, maintained spare database capacity, developed tools and automation methods.
 * Collaborated with engineering teams to craft multiple developer tools using agile the format with python 3.8, bash, typescript to solve business challenges.